Strathmore, New Jersey

 Strathmore is an unincorporated community and census-designated place (CDP) within Aberdeen Township, in Monmouth County, New Jersey, United States.
 At the 2020 census, the CDP's population was 7,225.

 Strathmore was built starting in the early 1960s by Levitt & Sons, marketed as a higher-end version of the Levittown communities that the firm was known for.
 The 2,000 new homes in the development led to a jump in the township's population of 10,000 over the decade, a jump of more than 140%.

 Geography

 Strathmore is in northern Monmouth County and occupies most of the southeastern part of the township.
 It is bordered to the west by the borough of Matawan, to the east by Hazlet Township and Holmdel Township, and to the south by Marlboro Township.
 New Jersey Route 34 runs through the southwest side of the community, leading northwest into Matawan and south-southeast 3 mi to Holmdel.

 According to the United States Census Bureau, the Strathmore CDP has a total area of 2.019 mi2, including 1.969 mi2 of land and 0.050 mi2 of water (2.48%).

 Demographics

+Strathmore first appeared as an unincorporated community in the 1970 U.S. census.
+The community did not appear in the 1980 U.S. census and then was listed as a census designated place in the 1990 U.S. census.